arabiu033/alx-low_level_programming/README.md

 > Low-level programming projects in C.
 >
-> The commit message appears to be the same in some of the directories here because I was foolishly using a script I wrote to automate github commits.
+> The commit message appears to be the same in some of the directories here, that's because I was foolishly using a script I wrote to automate github commits.
 I'm really kicking myself now.

 # Projects inside this repo :bike: